-There's never a point in UX design where creatives can say “Okay, I'm done innovating!”
-It's a profession and field that requires constant introspective reflection and room for improving and growing.
+There's never a point in UX design where creatives can say, "Okay, I'm done innovating!"
+It's a profession and field that requires constant introspective reflection and room for improvement and growth.
 It's a huge reason that so many are drawn to this line of work.

 That said, it's not always easy to know how to expand your offerings as a designer.
 When it comes to trends, you can simply follow the crowd.
 Or, you can work to hone your skills to become a better UX designer all around and make a splash that extends beyond the ebbs and flows of the industry's trends.

-From knowing what to strive for in your profession to taking on creative projects to expand your skills, goal-setting is huge for UX designers.
+Goal-setting is huge for UX designers, from knowing what to strive for in your profession to taking on creative projects to expand your skills.
 By choosing obtainable goals, setting a timeline, and sticking to your schedule, you'll find even larger projects you didn't think you had time for are easy to finish.

 Don't fill your communication with others or your work with jargon.
 Find a way to stick to the point no matter what.

-It doesn't matter for what specific industry you design.
+It doesn't matter what specific industry you design.
 In fact, all industries benefit from better UX design when the creative knows how to tell a story.
-Immerse yourself in the work and company and even create storyboards to plan out design functionality.
+Immerse yourself in the work and company, and even create storyboards to plan out design functionality.
 These extra steps go a long way.

 Is a project ever going to be perfect?
 Don't pretend the answer is yes.
 Instead of striving for perfection, go back to that goal-setting strategy of being realistic and seeking strategic steps to achieve what you're attempting to accomplish.

 Sure, you listen to your client's needs.
-There's likely room to improve how you listen however.
-You should always strive to let your client talk more than you as well as only answer questions with answers, not additional questions.
-Likewise, allow your client room to speak without interrupting or finishing their sentences.
+There's likely room to improve how you listen, however.
+You should always strive to let your client talk more than you and only answer questions with answers, not additional ones.
+Likewise, allow your clients room to speak without interrupting or finishing their sentences.

 Even when you land on a great idea, don't stop there.
 Keep finding ways to come up with new ideas even when the solution might already be achieved.